 For the DM spike, the Knudsen number becomes smaller when getting closer to the primary BH as density and velocity dispersion increase.
+The Knudsen number scales as $\mathrm{Kn} \propto r^{(1+\alpha_\mathrm{sp})/2}$ when assuming a density spike profile as given by Eq.~\eqref{eq:density_spike_nonrel} and the gravitational potential being dominated by the BH.
 This implies that the behaviour of the dynamical friction could transition from the collisionless regime to the gaseous one while the secondary BH is inspiralling.
 However, it depends on the strength of the DM self-interactions.

-Last, we note that also in the case of a primary BH hosting a DM spike, the heat conduction due to self-interactions being in the long-mean-free-path or short-mean-free-path regime is independent of the mass of the primary BH.
+Last, we note that also in the case of a primary BH hosting a DM spike, the heat conduction due to self-interactions being in the long-mean-free-path or short-mean-free-path regime is independent of the mass of the primary BH if Eq.~\ref{eq:knudsen_number} holds.
 In other words, the Knudsen number does not depend on the mass of the primary BH.
-We note that this is in contradiction to the assumption by \cite{Shapiro_2014, Shapiro_2018}.
-In consequence, a DM spike given a cross-section within the typically studied range of $\approx$ 0.1--100 cm$^2$g$^{-1}$ \citep[e.g.][]{Tulin_2018, Adhikari_2022} would be to a large extent rather in the short-mean-free-path regime than in the long-mean-free-path regime.
-This is in line with the work by \cite{Pollack_2015}, where they studied a DM model with a fraction of the matter being ultra-strongly self-interacting.
+We note that this is in contradiction to the assumption by \cite{Shapiro_2014} and \cite{Shapiro_2018}.
+Instead of using the Jeans length for the Knudsen number, they approximated the gravitational scale height as the distance, $r$, to the primary BH.
+In fact, their Knudsen number is given as the mean free path divided by $r$.
+The influence of the BH changing the gravitational scale height can be motivated by studies of star clusters \citep[e.g.][]{Bettwieser_1986}.
+It is unclear if this is in general the same for the SIDM case.
+If instead Eq.~\ref{eq:knudsen_number} holds, a DM spike given a cross-section within the typically studied range of $\approx$ 0.1--100 cm$^2$g$^{-1}$ \citep[e.g.][]{Tulin_2018, Adhikari_2022} could be to a large extent rather in the short-mean-free-path regime than in the long-mean-free-path regime.
+This would be in line with the work by \cite{Pollack_2015}, where they studied a DM model with a fraction of the matter being ultra-strongly self-interacting.
 Their heat conductivity does only depend on the density of the ultra-strongly interacting matter component.

-\section{Numerical Setup}
+\section{Numerical setup}

 In this section, we first describe our simulation code with its implementation of DM self-interactions.
 Next, it follows the setup for our simulations to understand the role of self-interactions for dynamical friction.